-In honor of the Girl Scouts being headquartered in Savannah, Leopold’s has two custom-made cookie flavors each year, the current ones being a Thin Mint variety (which I would have ordered but they were all out!) and Savannah Smiles, the new lemon-flavored cookie mixed in with lemon custard (the one I ordered, which was divine).
+In honor of the Girl Scouts being headquartered locally, Leopold’s in Savannah has two custom-made cookie flavors each year, the current ones being a Thin Mint variety (which I would have ordered but they were all out!) and Savannah Smiles, the new lemon-flavored cookie mixed in with lemon custard (the one I ordered, which was divine).
 There are plenty of other flavors, sundaes and shakes—both regular offerings and seasonal specialties—and one of the most popular fixtures is the honey and almond cream, made with local Savannah Bee Company products.
 Judging by the looks of all the other parlor-goers’ grins, no one was dissatisfied with their choices!

 Other places to get your sugar fix